shipsing/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 1. If the start fails, read the logs carefully to continue troubleshooting.

-## Podman Desktop fails listing images or containers
+## Podman Desktop fails to list images or containers

 Podman Desktop might fail listing images or container.